JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 The phone NFC extraction is committed.
 The user confirmed a successful Xcode build and ordinary NFC/readings/cancellation/reconnection checks on a clean installation.
 Shared protocol dependencies are now separated and checked against upstream frames and both SDKs.
-Next: provisioning consistency, followed by the phone device checkpoint before integrating the shared collector into Watch.
+NFC success now stores the code actually sent by the scan.
+Next: the phone device checkpoint before integrating the shared collector into Watch.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a